 Program Description

-The ConneCTed Communities Grant Program will continue to fund the construction and deployment of broadband infrastructure designed to support the goal of universal access to fast, affordable, and reliable broadband.
-DEEP is seeking applications for grant funding to facilitate low-income and multi-family curb-to-home and business broadband infrastructure buildout in underserved areas that will result in service at speeds of at least 100 Mbps/100 Mbps.
+The ConneCTed Communities Grant Program funds the construction and deployment of broadband infrastructure designed to support the goal of universal access to fast, affordable, and reliable broadband.
+Funded projects will facilitate low-income and multi-family curb-to-home and business broadband infrastructure buildout in underserved areas that result in service at speeds of at least 100 Mbps/100 Mbps.
 All projects funded through this program must reach substantial completion before December 31, 2026.
+The Program is supported using funds allocated by the Connecticut General Assembly through the Capital Projects Fund (CPF) of the American Rescue Plan Act (ARPA).

 Program Priorities

-The program will prioritize proposals with strong last-mile projects that provide for quality and reliable service that have already undergone extensive prior planning and are supported with substantial matching funds.
+The program prioritized proposals with strong last-mile projects that provide for quality and reliable service that had already undergone extensive prior planning and are supported with substantial matching funds.

-In addition to compliance with program requirements, applications will be prioritized based on secondary factors, including, but not limited to
+In addition to compliance with program requirements, applications were prioritized based on secondary factors, including, but not limited to

 • Delivery of end-to-end fiber optic infrastructure